-Professor HARRISON: Yes, or a heavily bleached wheat in which sprouting processes have started-a small amount of either will overcome the difficulty of gluten bound flour, and for that reason some people think that our sprouted wheat is more valuable than unsprouted.
-It is not more valuable in itself for it makes a very good loaf.
+Professor Harrison: Yes, or a heavily bleached wheat in which sprouting processes have started-a small amount of either will overcome the difficulty of gluten bound flour, and for that reason some people think that our sprouted wheat is more valuable than unsprouted.
+It is not more valuable in itself.